300ECLIPS-Colour-6

 What is the ECLIPS study?

 ECLIPS is led by Northumbria University in partnership with the UK Health Security Agency, Leeds Teaching Hospitals NHS Trust, University of Bristol, University of Oxford, University of Warwick, and the Health & Safety Laboratory.
 Our team includes experts in environmental science, health, epidemiology, and economics.
-The study is supported by community and third-sector partners, including the Lead Exposure and Poisoning Prevention Alliance (LEAP)and a Community Advisory Group made up of local volunteers.
+The study is supported by community and third-sector partners, including the Lead Exposure and Poisoning Prevention Alliance (LEAPP) and a Community Advisory Group made up of local volunteers.
 The research team is working closely with these partners to engage the community, gather data, and share findings to improve lead exposure assessments and interventions.

 What are the common sources of Lead in the home?